kitplummer/modsofengent/technology/msee_technology_project-specific.md

 While some organizations are already operationalizing Docker, most are using it as a developer tool, to simply the local environment.
 This makes sense, and it always creates an on-ramp as containers can be used as a delivery apparatus between dev and various stages of testing.
 Docker is also logical choice for basic continuous integration activities.
 While Docker is Linux-only, combining it with a CI server allows for elastic build agents.

-Here's a couple links to material on Docker as a dev environment:
+Here's a few links to material on Docker as a dev environment:

 [http://www.drdobbs.com/architecture-and-design/containers-for-development/240168801](http://www.drdobbs.com/architecture-and-design/containers-for-development/240168801)